Vyral/base-template/_posts/2018-09-25-5-reasons-fall-is-a-great-time-to-sell.md

 **1. We can sell your home faster.** The MLS is reporting that our market time is down 20.6%.

 **2. There are buyers that are being transferred into our marketplace.** At this time of the year, many people are transferring to our area for jobs.
-These people make for fabulous buyers, because they come pre-qualified and ready to purchase.
+These people make for fabulous buyers because they come pre-qualified and ready to purchase.
 Many fly in for a weekend and fly back with a new contract.

 {% include pullquote.html %}